orbeon/orbeon-forms-doc/form-builder/container-settings.md

 The "Custom CSS classes" field allows adding CSS classes which will be placed on the control in the resulting HTML.
 This can be used for custom styling.

+See [Control Settings](control-settings.md#custom-css-classes) for more about custom CSS classes.

 ### Formulas

 - **Visibility:** Boolean expression specifying whether the section or grid is visible.